 a variable controlPara specifying the output of the process.

+when controlPara is equal to 2, a residual sample array resSamplesRec specifying the reconstructed residual samples for the colour component of the current block.

 ……

+The (nW)x(nH) array resSamples, for x in the range of 0 to nW − 1, and and y in the range of 0 to nH – 1, inclusive, are derived as follows:

 When controlPara is not equal to 2, the scaling and transformation process as specified in clause 8.7.2 is invoked with the luma location ( xTbY, yTbY ) set equal to ( xTbY + nW * xPartIdx, yTbY + nH * yPartIdx ), the variable cIdx, the variable predMode set equal to MODE_INTRA, nCbW, nCbH, the transform width nTbW and the transform height nTbH set equal to nW and nH as inputs, and the output is an (nW)x(nH) array resSamples.

+When controlPara is equal to 2, the (nW)x(nH) array resSamples is derived by setting resSamples[ x ][ y ] equal to resSamplesRec[ x ][ y ], for x in the range of 0 to nW − 1, and and y in the range of 0 to nH – 1, inclusive.

 When controlPara is not equal to 1, the picture reconstruction process for a colour component as specified in clause 8.7.5 is invoked with the transform block location ( xTbComp, yTbComp ) set equal to ( xTb0 + nW * xPartIdx, yTb0 + nH * yPartIdx ), the transform block width nTbW, the transform block height nTbH set equal to nW and nH, the variable cIdx, the (nW)x(nH) array predSamples[ x ][ y ] with x = xPartPbIdx * nW..( xPartPbIdx +1 ) * nW − 1, y = 0..nH − 1, and the (nW)x(nH) array resSamples as inputs, and the output is a modified reconstructed picture before in-loop filtering.